100+ Treasure Hunt Clues for You

 Mary has 7 daughters and each of them has a brother.
 How many kids does Mary have in total?

-Answer: 8 (Because each of the sisters only have one brothers).
+Answer: 8 (Because each of the sisters only have one brother).

 “If you can get the water on the plate into this glass without touching or moving this plate, I will give you $100,” the man said.
 “You can use the match and lemon to do this.”